Repezel/ML-model-1/README.md

 Model

-Installation

-Usage

 Evaluation

-Contributing

-License

 Dataset

 The dataset used is Boston.csv, which contains housing data collected from Boston, USA.
 The dataset includes features related to the properties, environment, and demographics of the area.

 Example of columns: